-- Lake Whatcom is about 10 miles long and just over one mile wide at its widest point. - Lake Whatcom has about 30 miles of shoreline. - Lake Whatcom's surface area is about 5,000 acres with eight percent within city limits. - Lake Whatcom holds about 250 billion gallons of water. - Lake Whatcom's natural outflow is to Whatcom Creek and Bellingham Bay. - The City of Bellingham controls the lake level with a small dam at the outlet draining to Whatcom Creek.
-When the lake level reaches 314.94 feet above mean sea level the city is obligated to release water through the control dam. - Lake Whatcom's watershed covers about 56 square miles (36,000 acres) with three percent (1,080 acres) within city limits. - Lake Whatcom is fed by 36 streams (many do not flow year-round).
-Major tributaries include Silver Beach, Carpenter, Olsen, Smith, Anderson, Brannian, and Austin Creeks. - Lake Whatcom also periodically receives water diverted from the Middle Fork of the Nooksack River by the City of Bellingham to meet water supply needs.
+- Lake Whatcom is about ten miles long and just over one mile wide at its widest point. - Lake Whatcom's total shoreline is about 30 miles long. - Lake Whatcom's surface area is about 5,000 acres with 92% outside of city limits. - Lake Whatcom is make up of three distinct basins that hold about 250 billion gallons of water. - Lake Whatcom's natural outflow is to Whatcom Creek and Bellingham Bay. - The City of Bellingham controls the lake level with a small dam at the outlet draining to Whatcom Creek.
+When the lake level reaches 314.94 feet above mean sea level the city is obligated to release water through the control dam. - Lake Whatcom's watershed covers about 56 square miles (36,000 acres) with 97% outside of city limits. - Lake Whatcom is fed by 36 streams (many do not flow year-round).
+Major streams include Silver Beach, Carpenter, Olsen, Smith, Anderson, Brannian, and Austin Creeks. - Lake Whatcom also periodically receives water diverted from the Middle Fork of the Nooksack River by the City of Bellingham to meet water supply needs. - Lake Whatcom's depth ranges from 15 feet deep to 334 feet deep.